younes38/bar_chart_race/README.md

 ## Usage

 ### Let's get started
-add the dependencies to your app and import it
+add the dependencies to your app:

 ```yaml
 dependencies:
   bar_chart_race:
 ```
+then import it:
 ```import 'package:bar_chart_race/bar_chart_race.dart';```

 then you can simply use: